Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 \end{equation}
 $$

-An axiom is a statement that is accepted as true as the basis for an argument.
+To prove this we'll use an axiom from *Elements*, where an axiom is a statement that is accepted as true as the basis for an argument.

-To prove $\eqref{eq:ac-bc}$, we'll use Axiom 1 from the *Elements*:
+Axiom 1 of the *Elements* reads:

 > Things which equal the same thing also equal one another.